From the Reformation to Noddy - here’s our pick of Manchester’s best exhibitions over the next two months

 GESTURED | Chetham’s Library | 16 October - 8 December

-Brass Art presents ‘a constellation of artworks inspired by alchemy, transformation and symbolic gesture’ in this atmospheric exhibition.
-From scientific apparatus to white hands in secret spaces, expect the unexpected.
+Brass Art presents ‘a constellation of artworks inspired by alchemy, transformation and symbolic gesture’ in this atmospheric exhibition: from scientific apparatus to white hands in secret spaces.
+Saturday 25 November sees a free family workshop surrounding the event (11-3pm) including shadow puppetry and a treasure hunt.

 Chetham’s Library, Long Millgate, M3 1SB (Mon-Fri 10am-3.30pm; free)